IjzerenHein/famous-flex-chat/README.md

 grunt serve
 ```

+The app uses Firebase as backend.
+A demo Firebase instance is hardcoded in main.js.
-As default Firebase is used as a backend server and connects to a ready made demo database.
-To set up your own database quickly, register as a new user on firebase.com and create a new free app.
-Then change this line in main.js to your database.
+To use your own database, register as a new user on Firebase.com and create a new free app.
+Then change change the firebase URL in main.js from:

 ```
 fbMessages = new Firebase('https://famous-flex-chat.firebaseio.com/messages');
 ```
-to
+to this

 ```
 fbMessages = new Firebase('https://<your-app-name>.firebaseio.com/messages');
 ```

-That's it and that's that.
-Your chat page should now be empty and ready to be filled up with new messages.
+The chat should now be empty and ready for new messages.
+No additonal steps necessary.

 ## Contribute